 Even so, you simply cannot trust the right people and processes to keep the wrong people out.
 As a result, a zero-trust security mentality is gaining ground.
 According to the 2021 IDG Security Priorities Survey, 46 percent of surveyed businesses are investigating zero-trust approaches.

 Zero trust is not a process or a plug-and-play solution, it is an approach to security.
 A concept that informs how you proceed.
 Simply, it means assuming the worst, and operating as though every device with access to your network is already compromised.

 Most cyberattacks exploit “trust” in some form – for example, stealing a password that is trusted or exploiting an application that is trusted.
-Perimeter defense is vulnerable because it defaults to trusting components once they have made it past the “gate”.
+Perimeter defence is vulnerable because it defaults to trusting components once they have made it past the “gate”.
 Zero trust looks for aberrant network behaviour to identify breaches that are revealed by the behaviour of systems and components.
 This means any unusual activity will be flagged, and trust denied until that person, device or connection can be verified.

-This article should have served as a wake-up call about traditional cybersecurity perimeter defense, but it is not a call to abandon the practice.
+This article should have served as a wake-up call about traditional cybersecurity perimeter defence, but it is not a call to abandon the practice.
 A strong traditional perimeter is still necessary; it is simply no longer sufficient.
 Zero-trust approaches are the new best strategy for managing your security.

 However, because zero-trust is a bottom-up approach that works from the fundamentals of a system – not a top-down solution that works by being implemented over the top – adopting it takes work and expertise.
 Reach out to Internet 2.0 to talk about the latest post-perimeter security.
 We have the expertise.
-Our team of former military and intelligence experts live and breathe cybersecurity, and can guide you in strengthening your defenses at all levels.
+Our team of former military and intelligence experts live and breathe cybersecurity, and can guide you in strengthening your defences at all levels.